 Do Spurs Hurt The Horse?

 Also, remember that not all horses need spurs.
 ‘Then, why use them at all, you might ask, because they are gentler- yes.
-They tend to elicit quicker and more precise reactions from the horse if you and the animal are both trained correctly to work with spurs.
+They tend to elicit quicker and more precise reactions from the horse if you and the animal are trained correctly to work with spurs.

 If you want to ride with spurs but are worried about hurting your horse, some spurs are designed with special ends to prevent injuring horses.
 One option is the Coronet Soft Touch Roller Ball Humane Spurs.